SaharAvrahami2001/Terraform_Exercises/exc3/README.md

 ```

 ## Expected Outcome
-A new EC2 instance should be created in your AWS account.
+An EC2 instance should be created with the HTTPD server installed and running.
+Additionally, a new AWS key pair should be created for secure SSH access to the instance.

 ## Cleanup
 To delete the created resources, run: